Table of Contents:

 Sleep means different things to different forms of animal life.
-The Saunders Comprehensive Veterinary Dictionary sums it up pretty well: A period of rest during which volition and consciousness are in partial or complete abeyance and the bodily functions partially suspended; a behavioral state marked by characteristic immobile posture and diminished but readily reversible sensitivity to external stimuli.
+The Saunders Comprehensive Veterinary Dictionary sums it up perfectly: “A period of rest during which volition and consciousness are in partial or complete abeyance and the bodily functions partially suspended; a behavioral state marked by characteristic immobile posture and diminished but readily reversible sensitivity to external stimuli.”

-Most animals have some daily pattern of rest and activity, and in many species these daily cycles are similar to people running around during the day then lying down at night and doing nothing or sleeping.
-It is believed that fish are no different, although it is a controversial subject.
+How sleeping fish appear varies with the species.
 Some fish keep very still, experiencing a quiet period (quiescence) that you might call sleep.
 Scuba divers often handle reef fish in the middle of the night without startling them and can even lift some species out of the water before they awaken.
 Tropical freshwater fish in home aquaria appear to be resting immediately after turning the lights on in a room that has been darkened for several hours.
-Unfortunately, fish have no eyelids so it is difficult to tell whether they are asleep or not.
+Unfortunately, fish have no eyelids, so it is difficult to tell whether they are asleep or not.

 Why We Sleep